Great Wall Motor: Russia

 In September 2015, GWM broke ground on a new assembly plant located in the Tula Region, Russia.
 The plant is slated to have a total production capacity of 150,000 units per year if the project is successful enough to warrant a second phase of expansion.
 Initially scheduled to open in 2017, the facility is touted as an "all-process vehicle plant".
 The Russian plant went operational in June 2019, producing Haval models such as the F7 and H9.

 Following the withdrawal of global manufacturers in the aftermath of Russia's invasion of Ukraine, GWM experienced a significant surge in sales and revenue in Russia.
 In the first nine months of 2023, GWM saw a fourfold increase in sales in the Russian market, selling over 84,500 vehicles across its three brands: Great Wall pickups, Haval crossovers, and Tank SUVs.
 The Haval brand accounted for the majority, with 73,600 cars, including 36,400 units of the locally assembled Haval Jolion.
 Approximately 40% of GWM's total unit sales in the Russian market were imports, while the remaining 60% consisted of vehicles assembled locally in Tula.

 Because of company's continued business with Russia amid Russian invasion of Ukraine, GWM is listed among International Sponsors of War by Ukrainian National Agency on Corruption Prevention.

 Iran

 The Iranian motor company Diar has assembled Great Wall vehicles from knock-down kits.

 Pakistan

 The Pakistani automotive manufacturer Sazgar assembles Haval SUVs under a joint venture with GWM since 2022.
 Under this joint venture, the Haval H6 HEV became the first hybrid electric vehicle to be assembled in Pakistan.
 In February 2024, Sazgar launched the GWM Ora 03.
+In August 2024, Ora 07 was launched.